 I shall now confront the teaching of the tract which I have just quoted, in comparison with the declarations of the word of God.

-&#8220;But now hath he [Christ] obtained a more excellent ministry, by how much also he is the Mediator of a better covenant, which was established upon better promises.
+"But now hath he [Christ] obtained a more excellent ministry, by how much also he is the Mediator of a better covenant, which was established upon better promises.
 For if that first covenant had been faultless, then should no place have been sought for the second.
 For finding fault with them, he saith, Behold, the days come, saith the Lord, when I will make a new covenant with the house of Israel and with the house of Judah.
 Not according to the covenant that I made with their fathers in the day when I took them by the hand to lead them out of the land of Egypt; because they continued not in my covenant, and I regarded them not, saith the Lord.
-For this is the covenant, etc.&#8221; (@Hebrews 8:6 - 10). &#8220;In that he saith, A new covenant, he hath made the first old.
-Now that which decayeth and waxeth old is ready to vanish away,&#8221; @Hebrews 8: 13.
+For this is the covenant, etc." (@Hebrews 8: 6-10).
+"In that he saith, A new covenant, he hath made the first old.
+Now that which decayeth and waxeth old is ready to vanish away," @Hebrews 8: 13.

 Do you see?
 A person desires, as being an elder, to teach and hold fast the faithful word, and tells us that there is not a word about the withdrawal of the covenant made with the Jews.